 The next stop on the tour is where you’ll learn how coins are made (Insider Tip: Stay to the left when you reach the top floor.
 It’s not very well marked).

-The process of making a coin actually starts with Congress, who has to pass legislation for a new design or denomination.
+The process of making a coin actually starts with Congress, which has to pass legislation for a new design or denomination.
 Once the bill has gone through Congress and the President has signed it, the process of making the coin really starts.

 The Philadelphia Mint is home to the artists who actually figure out what the coins will look like.
 This can be quite a long process, with several variations made and many suggestions offered.
 Eventually though, a new design is settled upon and the process of making the coin can start.